washingtonstateuniversity/WSU-Web-Crawler/README.md

 * last_https_scan: date, epoch_millis
 * force_https_scan: integer

-This library only uses the `url` and `domain` data, but sets up a structure that can be used in the future by other libraries.
+This library uses several of these properties and provides a structure that can be used in the future by other libraries.

 ## Start the crawler

-Once everything is configured, run `node index.js` to start crawling.
+Once everything is configured, run `node crawl.js` to start crawling.

 ## Tests